Robert Ernest Edward Pocock (10768) - 3rd Divisional Train | ANZAC.site

 Robert Ernest Edward Pocock, 10768

-9 April 1919 - No. 2 company depot, Weymouth
+9 April 1919, Sgt Pocock arrived at No. 2 company depot, Weymouth

-Wahehe, Marella, Robert Ernest Edward Pocock, 10768
+Wahehe, Marella, Robert Ernest Edward Pocock, 10768, Bernice Redley, Health Complaints Commissioner

-28 June 1919 - arrived Melbourne
+28 June 1919, Sgt Pocock arrived in Melbourne

 Robert Ernest Edward Pocock, 10768